microsoft/mu_basecore/UnitTestFrameworkPkg/ReadMe.md

 ### XML Reporting Mode

-Since these applications are built using the CMocka framework, they can also use the following env variables to output in a structured XML rather than text:
+Unit test applications using Framework are built using Cmocka that requires the following environment variables to be set to generate structured XML output rather than text:

 ```inf
 CMOCKA_MESSAGE_OUTPUT=xml